Britons party for the Queen - but not the monarchy | Entertainment

 "I am feeling a bit nervous because 10,000 people is a lot and I could get the dance moves wrong," said Rashid.
 But while Rashid, who is of Pakistani heritage and born in Birmingham, is looking forward to dancing in front of Buckingham Palace, and says the queen loves her people, the monarchy itself is a somewhat distant concept.

+"The queen, incredible, been here for 70 years leading our country - I feel that we should celebrate it and it's something to be celebrated," 16-year-old Milen Champaneri said at his Birmingham home where his British-Indian family lives.
 "But I feel like sooner or later we won't be seeing many more of those (jubilees) and I feel like the monarchy will soon be dying out."
-CONNECTION SOURED

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)